mtlynch/mtlynch.io/content/posts/digitizing/index.md

 Around 2010, my mom bought some sort of VHS to DVD converter and ran all of our home videos through it.

-TODO: Picture of original DVDs (I'm not sure what happened to the missing letters)
+{{< img src="original-dvds.jpg" alt="Photo of rewritable DVDs labeled by letter" caption="The original DVD copies of the tapes my mom made.
+I'm not sure what happened to the missing letters." maxWidth="600px" >}}

 The problem was that there was only one set of DVDs.
 At that point, everyone in my family lived in a different state, so it wasn't like we could easily trade the DVDs back and forth.
 So in 2011, I got the DVDs from my sister, converted the DVDs to AVI files and threw them all up on cloud storage.
 Problem solved!
 Now everyone can access them!